 You should change your diet.

-Most people with Crohn's have a nutritionist that works with them to insure that they have adequate intake and to prevent or treat deficiencies.
-Fad diets that remove entire food groups are the last thing someone with Crohn's needs to try.
+Most people with Crohn's have a nutritionist that works with them to ensure they have adequate intake and to prevent or treat deficiencies.
+Often, fad diets that remove entire food groups are the last thing someone with Crohn's needs to try.
 They only exacerbate the potential for deficiencies.
 A healthy, well-rounded diet as tolerated is best for those with Crohn's.
 There is no 'one size fits all' diet for Crohn's disease.
 What one person can tolerate may not work for the next.
-Eating certian foods do not cause or cure Crohn's.
-Leave the diet tips for the dietitian.
+Eating certian foods does not cause or cure Crohn's.
+Leave the diet tips to the dietitians.

 You would feel better if you got rid of the stress in your life.